somepfc/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+- a closure is function within a function who's data cannot be accessed from inside to outside of it's scope, but can access data from outside/ surrounding functions.
 2. Study the following code, then answer the questions below.

 ```js